 Programs that fall under this umbrella combine supported, affordable housing with case management services in order to best help these families be successful.
 These programs recognize and address the long-term challenges faced by families dealing with disabilities.
 Families can stay in these programs as long as they need help and have a child under age 18 living in their household.

 - Housing & Hope is a unique and successful model that provides affordable rent and on-site case management services to Madison area families in two different locations each with 15 apartments owned by The Road Home.
 The apartments are located in a mixed-income neighborhood, close to schools and bus lines, and with access to a local grocery store.
-These affordable-housing apartments were developed and are managed by our partner, Meridian Group, Inc. In addition to regular case management, residents in Housing & Hope apartments also have access to an education specialist who helps both children and adults reach their educational goals.
+These affordable-housing apartments were developed by our partner, Meridian Group, Inc. and managed by Meridian Group, Inc. and Common Wealth Development.

-- Mifflin Street Apartments is an exciting new project expected to open in 2018.
-It came about through a partnership with Stone House Development, a local real estate development and consulting firm, with support from the City of Madison and other funding sources.
+- The Breese opened in 2018 and came about through a partnership with Stone House Development, Inc., a local real estate development and consulting firm, with support from the City of Madison and other funding sources.
 These nine units are three-bedroom townhomes, better accommodating larger families.
 These townhomes also located in a mixed-income neighborhood, close to schools and bus lines and with easy access to grocery stores and other necessities.